LosManos/VacheTache/README.md

 to every customer of your (commercial) product.

-## KaosKo library
+## KaosKo class

-KaosKo is a library for randomising different types of data.
+KaosKo is a class for randomising different types of data.

-## PseudoRandom library
+## PseudoRandom class

 PseudoRandom has a slightly different raison d'ètre than KaosKo.
 Namely to *not* generate randomised data but determistic data.
 This is for instance used for automatic tests where one wants to know the input and hence output.